nus-cs2103/website-base/admin/tutorials.md

 <br/>

 **Slides and tutorial recordings**:
-* Zoom recording of tutorials will be made available to you after the tutorial.
+* The Zoom recording of a tutorial will be made available to you after the tutorial.
 * <span class="text-danger">Slides used in tutorials will not be distributed to students.</span> You are expected to take notes (or screenshots) during the tutorial as necessary.